top of page

 Doing this usability testing in person allowed us to make quick iterations to both the user experience and the design system.

-A health worker using our first prototype to register a birth in a rural area.
+Health workers using our first prototype to register a birth in a rural area.

 With the conclusion of this stage of the project, Plan was able to get buy-in from the Bangladeshi government to set up a pilot in a rural area of the country.